Parachute wife 'expanded' husband claims

 The wife of an Army sergeant accused of tampering with her parachute said she "expanded" her claims to the police in an attempt to hurt him.

-Emile Cilliers, 38, of the Royal Army Physical Training Corps, is on trial at Winchester Crown Court.
+Emile Cilliers, 38, of the Royal Army Physical Training Corps in Aldershot, is on trial at Winchester Crown Court.

 He denies two charges of attempted murder.

-Mrs Cilliers repeatedly told the court that she deliberately tried to paint a bad picture of her husband throughout several police interviews.
+Mrs Cilliers repeatedly told the court she deliberately tried to paint a bad picture of her husband throughout several police interviews.

 A video of her 2015 interview with police was played to the court.

-In the tape, Mrs Cilliers told officers about Mr Cilliers' history of financial mismanagement, including the fact he was in debt to a number of people, had defaulted on loans, and took money from her savings account when he said he had not.
+The video also showed Mrs Cilliers telling officers about her husband's history of financial mismanagement, including the fact he was in debt to a number of people, had defaulted on loans, and took money from her savings account when he said he had not.

-She told police he arranged an overdraft and loan on a joint account without Mrs Cilliers' knowledge, claimed his bank account had been hacked, and lied that "banking issues" had delayed his wages.
+She told police he arranged an overdraft and loan on a joint account without her knowledge, claimed his bank account had been hacked, and lied that "banking issues" had delayed his wages.

 Mr Cilliers also took his wife's credit card when she was in intensive care, and bought a number of items with it including an expensive coffee machine, which he said had been a gift from colleagues.

-The court heard Mr Cilliers was seeing an Austrian woman called Stefanie Goller and was planning a new life with her, while also sleeping with his ex-wife Carly Cilliers and arranging to have unprotected sex with prostitutes.
+The court heard Mr Cilliers was seeing an Austrian woman called Stefanie Goller and was planning a new life with her, while also sleeping with his ex-wife Carly Cilliers and arranging unprotected sex sessions with prostitutes.

 When questioned by Michael Bowes QC, Mrs Cilliers said: "I was angry and I was hurting.
 I expanded [on the truth] because I knew it would raise questions about the jump".